AriFordsham/GHCWiki/working-conventions/git.md

 This uses the `ssh://` protocol (which has much higher latency due to the SSH handshake occurring for each connect) only for `git push` operations, and the very fast unauthenticated `git://` protocol for everything else (if you originally cloned `git://git.haskell.org/ghc.git`)

 - If possible, commit often.
 This helps to avoid conflicts.

+## General git tips

+The [Git Tricks](working-conventions/git/tricks) page describes some non-GHC specific suggestions and tips for using Git.